Sen no Rikyū: Appreciation of Nature Fused with Aesthetic SenseCulture History People

-There are no historical documents that confirm Rikyū’s death by seppuku, on February 28, 1591.
+There are no historical documents that confirm Rikyū’s death was by seppuku, on April 21, 1591.
 But Edo-period veneration of seppuku led to its acceptance as gospel.
 The Book of Tea, penned in English by Okakura Kakuzō (or Tenshin, 1863–1913) in 1906, gives a dramatic account of the ritual suicide.
 This version evokes Christ’s Last Supper and the death of Socrates.
 Rikyū’s death showed that the tea ceremony is worth risking one’s life for, a thing with beauty is its ultimate goal.
 Okakura believed the significance of tea was its power to unite us in the tea room through beauty.
 Ten years later, when Okakura’s friend, the Indian poet and philosopher Rabindranath Tagore (1861–1941), visited Japan, he said that Japanese traditional culture “has evolved a sense of sight which clearly sees truth in beauty and beauty in truth.”

 The Japanese fusion of awareness of nature and beauty is expressed in traditional poetry.
 The dynamic global spread in the popularity of haiku is testimony to the growing number of people who appreciate this, despite the challenging obstacle of the Japanese language.
 Rikyū strived to express the fusion of an aesthetic sense with appreciation of nature, in forms such as tea rooms and Raku tea bowls.
 He was an aesthetic revolutionary who continues to this day to transcend his era.